Monkestation/game-hub/README.md

 - [ ] Fix multple repeated API querys, likely through the use of caching server side.
 (Actually yes, should do that)
 - [ ] Fix this shit code.
 - [ ] Github link to repo at the bottom and github link at the top for the org
+- [ ] For image lookup I could technically just make a component that wraps an image and asyncronously determines the extension of a file for a key.

 # Setting up